 - I take cheating very seriously.
-It can end your career. - In a gray area, it is your job to stay on right side of line - Never show your code to anyone except your partner and course staff - Never look at anyone else's code (incl. other universities) - Do not discuss code; do not debug each other's code - Acknowledge students that give you good ideas
+It can end your career. - I check, and report to Honor Court - In a gray area, it is your job to stay on right side of line - Never show your code to anyone except your team and course staff - Never look at anyone else's code (incl. other universities or past sections) - Do not discuss code; do not debug each other's code - Acknowledge students that give you good ideas - Note liberal group and lateness policies